nikolalsvk/blog/content/blog/a-guide-to-service-workers/index.md

 That is why today, we will dive into the Service Workers, see why you'd want to use them, what they are, how they work and explain the difference between Service Workers and other Workers in the browser.

-But, before we start, let's dive in and see what the Workers are in general.
+But, before we start, let's dive in and see what the Web Workers are in general.

-## What are Workers?
+## What are Web Workers?

-A [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) is a background task defined via script - a JavaScript file.
+A [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) is a background task defined via script - a JavaScript file.
 They can communicate back and forth with their creator.
-To see how their work and get a small introduction to the world of workers, let us go through a simple example.
+A Web Worker runs in a separate thread from the main JavaScript thread.
+To see how their work and get a small introduction to the world of web workers, let us go through a simple example.

-You can create a Worker in the application code like so:
+You can create a Web Worker in the application code like so:

 ```js
 const myAwesomeWorker = new Worker("/path/to/worker.js")